ethersphere/swap-swear-and-swindle/README.md

 While the main Swear contract conducts a trial to resolve a specific case it iterates between different trial statuses.

 This TrialRules contract is aligned with [TrialRulesAbstract](contracts/abstracts/trialrulesabstract.sol) contract.

-### Trial registrar

-A contract which manages registrations and deposits for the game players.
-A player who wishes to register and/or deposit to the swear game should do that via this contract.
-The registrar contract is accessed by the main Swear contract and is aligned with
-the ABIs defined at [RegistrarAbstract](contracts/abstracts/registrarabstract.sol) contract.

 ## Reflector game